 This sequence of events raises serious questions about who provided inaccurate information about the line's status, whether proper utility marking and verification procedures were followed before digging began, whether the construction crew was adequately trained to handle a gas line encounter, and whether the utility company responsible for that line maintained it in a safe and properly documented condition.

 Identifying the correct defendants requires a careful investigation of the project contracts, work orders, utility records, and communications between the parties involved.
-These records do not always surface on their own.
-An experienced attorney must act quickly to preserve and obtain them before they are altered, lost, or destroyed in the normal course of business.

-Victims of this explosion, including the injured workers, the teenagers hurt in the blast, and any residents who suffered property damage or physical harm, may have grounds to pursue personal injury claims against one or more of these parties depending on how the investigation unfolds.
+Workers, the teenagers hurt in the blast, and any residents who suffered property damage or physical harm, may have grounds to pursue personal injury claims against one or more of these parties depending on how the investigation unfolds.

 Compensation in gas explosion cases can cover emergency and ongoing medical treatment, rehabilitation and therapy, lost wages during recovery, pain and suffering, permanent scarring or impairment, and emotional distress.
 For those whose homes were damaged or destroyed, property losses may also be recoverable depending on the circumstances of the claim.

-The Lyon Firm represents seriously injured individuals and families in complex gas explosion and burn injury cases.
-We understand that these incidents are rarely simple accidents.
-They are the product of negligence, miscommunication, and a failure to follow safety standards that exist precisely to prevent this kind of harm.
+We understand that these incidents are the product of negligence and a failure to follow safety standards that exist precisely to prevent this kind of harm.
+We investigate thoroughly and in cases like the Newark explosion, we act immediately to preserve critical evidence and identify every party that bears responsibility.